-Early optic nerve damage results in characteristic patterns of peripheral vision loss.
-This visual field loss is usually too subtle to be noticed by the patient or to be picked up by "finger counting" visual field testing.
+Superior arcuate field loss from glaucoma OD, Normal visual field OS field loss is usually too subtle to be noticed by the patient or to be picked up by "finger counting" visual field testing.
 Visual field testing is typically done using an automated perimeter.
 The patient sits in front of a dome.
 Lights of varying intensities appear around the dome.
 The patient is asked to press a button each time they detect a light.
 The perimeter keeps track of the patient's threshold at each point in the visual field and presents it graphically for review and interpretation.

-Examination of the optic nerve

-Examination of the optic nerve is the single most sensitive and specific way to detect glaucoma.
-Furthermore, it is currently the only practical way to screen for glaucoma in primary care setting.

-Patients with cup to disc ratios of 0.4 or more and patients with cup to disc asymmetry of 0.2 or more require further evaluation.
-Hemorrhage on the optic nerve may also be a sign of glaucoma.
-More subtle signs of a glaucomatous nerve include notching and pallor.
+Examination of the optic nerve Examination of the optic nerve is the single most sensitive and specific way to detect glaucoma.
+Furthermore, it is currently the only practical way to screen for glaucoma in a primary care setting.
+Patients with cup to disc ratios of 0.4 or more and patients with cup to disc asymmetry of 0.2 or more require further